menandmice/ansible_micetro/README.md

 Ansible needs to be configured so that the collection can be found by Ansible.

-For the complete documentation, see the `docs` directory.
+For the complete documentation, see the `docs` directory or read the [README.pdf](docs/README.pdf) from the docs directory.

 Please enjoy,\
 &nbsp;&nbsp;&nbsp;&nbsp;The Men&Mice Team